Best Best Workout Bands Reviewed in 2019

 One reason why workout bands are so popular is that they can add resistance to almost any type of exercise.
 Resistance bands work almost the same way as weights do, but instead of gravity giving you the challenge, the tension is what you’re fighting with instead.
 This way you can create tension whenever you move your muscles, instead of feeling the burn only when you move the opposite way of gravity.

 These types of exercises are great when you do not have the time to go to a gym, when you suffer from joint issues, or if you just want to add some variety to your regime.
-You can either use regular bands, that are just long, rectangle-shaped strips of latex or rubber that must be tied down or held tightly to be used and tube bands that are similar to jumping ropes, with handles at the end for convenience.
+You can either use regular bands, that are just long, rectangle-shaped strips of latex or rubber that must be tied down or held tightly to be used and tube bands that are similar to those a jump rope has, with handles at the end for convenience.

 If you want to use the workout bands properly, you must determine how much resistance you need in the first place.
 You can always start with the least amount of resistance and work your way up.
 You will know how strong your band is by looking at their colors.
 Usually, the darker the band is the heavier it will be, but just in case consult the guide from the manufacturers to be completely sure.
 The lighter bands offer 3-6 pounds of resistance, medium bands offer 8-10 pounds, and this is usually a good starting point, heavy resistance gives you 10-15 pounds to work with, and extra-heavy resistance challenges you with 16 pounds or more.